William Archer Porter Tait: Life

 He returned to Scotland in 1891 as assistant engineer to the Glasgow Subway project under Charles de Neuville Forman.
 In August 1894 he joined Leslie and Reid alongside Alexander Leslie to replace Robert Carstairs Reid.
 His main project was Talla Reservoir on the Talla Water in the Scottish Borders which played a major role in serving Edinburgh and allowing its expansion.

-In 1898 he was elected a Fellow of the Royal Society of Edinburgh.
+In 1898, he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were William Thomson, Lord Kelvin, Charles Alexander Stevenson, George Barclay and John Sturgeon Mackay.
 He received an honorary doctorate (DSc) from the University of Edinburgh in 1910.
 He served as Vice President to the Society from 1921 to 1924.

-In 1910 he had offices at 72 George Street in Edinburgh's First New Town and lived at 38 George Square.
+In 1910, he had offices at 72 George Street in Edinburgh's First New Town and lived at 38 George Square.

-He died in Edinburgh on 23 June 1929.
+Tait died in Edinburgh on 23 June 1929.
 He is buried with his parents and siblings in st John's churchyard at the west end of Princes Street in Edinburgh.
 The grave lies on one of the lower eastern terraces, behind a grey granite Celtic cross to his brother, Frederick Guthrie Tait.

 He bequeathed his collection of legal books to the library at One Great George Street in London.

 Family

-His siblings included John Guthrie Tait and Frederick Guthrie Tait.
+Tait's siblings included John Guthrie Tait and Frederick Guthrie Tait.